EWS Labs, Transferring files between Linux and Windows home directories

 The listing of files will refresh with your U: drive contents (your EWS Windows home directory).
 You can now drag/drop folders and files between sides to copy them between locations.

-- Your U:\ drive is what's mounted as My Documents in EWS Windows
+- Your U:\Documents is what's mounted as Documents in EWS Windows

 - Your U:\Desktop folder is what's presented as your Desktop in EWS WIndows